Dewalt-arch/pimpmykali/README.md

   - Gives the user a last chance to abort the function
   - There are no major functional changes between 1.1.2 and 1.1.3 other than the addition of the single added prompt to the copy /home/kali to /root function
-  - Answering Y - performs copy function
+  - Answering Y - performs copy function of /home/kali to /root
   - Answering N - skips copy function and proceeds on to the next section of the script

 # Revision 1.1.2 - copy /home/kali to /root screen and prompt